ChristophSheep/christophreif.github.io/sustain.md

 muscle have nothing to attach.
 The bones alone without muscle can not move or rotate.
 And the flesh and the skin glue everything together.

+A robust software has a very small and simple abstract core.
+This core is very stable over the time.

 ## Changable

 Because you does not know what the future brings.
 You need to be able to change